 Although this is a small feature, it’s all these little features that add up to a big result.
 When it comes to a trading platform, user friendliness is critical, and the more work you have to do to execute a trade, the more time and profits can be wasted.

-I hope this article now has conveyed to you 1) the NY Daily Close Charts being superior is a myth, and 2) there is a far superior alternative platform for trading then MT4 which also uses the NY 5pm Close should you wish.
+I hope this article now has conveyed to you 1) the New York Daily Forex Close Charts being superior is a myth, and 2) there is a far superior alternative platform for trading then MT4 which also uses the NY 5pm Close should you wish.

 For those wanting to learn which pairs and price action systems are profitable in your server time, then make sure to check out my Price Action Course where you will learn which pairs, time frames, and systems are profitable across specific server times.